-Wouldn't it be nice to be able to find a sample resume that matches your background, copy it to your word-processing program, make minor changes and be done with the arduous task of creating a dazzling resume?
-While that would be ideal, you can shortchange yourself and sabotage your job search if you base your resume on a sample document.
+Wouldn’t it be nice to be able to find a sample resume that matches your background, then copy it to MS word, make minor changes and be done with the arduous task of creating a dazzling resume?
+While that would be ideal, you can sabotage your job search if you base your resume on a sample.

-The good news is that if done correctly, taking ideas from resumes in books or free resume examples online can greatly improve your own.
-Here’s how to use resume samples without copying them verbatim.
+The good news is that if done correctly, taking ideas from resumes in books or free resume examples online can significantly improve your own.
+Here’s how to use resume samples without copying them exactly.